OlegMasnik/Matrix/README.md

 # Matrix

-code to Scala for the opportunity to work with matrices as with numbers
+Scala code for the opportunity to work with matrices as with numbers